kostareg/tachyon/docs/architecture/optimizations/lexer.md

 in the gperf input (keywords.gperf) and regenerating the source.
 Hand writing and testing a perfect hash function like in Strager's video is doable for a language like JavaScript, where the standard-defined keyword set is unlikely to change tomorrow.
-Tachyon, however, is still very much a work in progress, so it helps a lot that modifying keywords is a fast part of my workflow.
+Tachyon, however, is still very much a work in progress, so it helps a lot that modifying keywords is a fast part of my development workflow.

 ## 2. Reserving capacity for token and constant lists

 Another thing that I thought of was that we must be spending so much time on vector reallocations for token and constant lists.
 When a vector is initialized with `std::vector<T> v;`, it starts with a capacity of 0.
 It then scales geometrically when values are inserted, usually growing by 1.5-2x.
-As an example, let's assume a growth factor of 2x[^3], and plot the sizes of the vector as the lexer continues lexing tokens.
+As an example, let's assume a growth factor of 2x[^3], and chart the sizes of the vector as the lexer continues lexing tokens.

 [^3]: implementation defined.